Janell-Huyck/drf_shoestore/README.md

+The frontend for this project is at: https://github.com/Janell-Huyck/drf_shoestore_frontend

 # drf_shoestore

 This project is an exploration of the Django REST framework.
 It creates an API for a potential "shoe store"